devodev/docker-inotify/README.md

 #### Watch configuration

-> The default values should be fine in most cases.</br>
+> The default values should be fine in most cases.
+>
-> See [inotify-tools](https://github.com/inotify-tools/inotify-tools) for more details about `inotifywait` available flags.
+> See [inotify-tools](https://github.com/inotify-tools/inotify-tools) for more details about
+> `inotifywait` available flags.
 >
 > Booleans can be set to any value to be considered true.